The following figures illustrate different AI server configurations. The configuration you adopt depends on your environment.

 Figure 2 One AI Service Supporting One Architecture and One OS

 This configuration is the simplest to create and assumes an environment where clients share the same architecture and OS version.
 Clients are booted from the network which starts the installation.
-After each each system is rebooted, an interactive tool prompts you for system configuration information.
+After each system is rebooted, an interactive tool prompts you for system configuration information.

 Figure 3 Two Install Services Supporting Two Architectures